silviu-toderita/TAG_Machine/README.md

 <img src="https://github.com/silviu-toderita/TAG_Machine/blob/master/docs/tag_gif.gif?raw=true">
 </p>

-A table-top device that can receive text (SMS) and picture (MMS) messages at its own phone number.
+A table-top device that receives text (SMS) and picture (MMS) messages at its own phone number and prints them on receipt paper.
 Built around an ESP8266 microcontroller.
 Written in C++ using the Arduino framework, using Twilio for SMS communication.
 Development has finished as of Jan 2021, however please submit any bugs using the Issues page.

 ## Features